The Theory of the Leisure Class: Theses

-In a consumer society, the function of clothes is to define the wearer as a man or as a woman who belongs to a given social class, not for protection from the environment.
+In a consumer society, the function of clothes is to define the wearer as a man or a woman belonging to a given social class, rather than to protect them from the environment.
 Clothing also indicates that the wearer's livelihood does not depend upon economically productive labor, such as farming and manufacturing, which activities require protective clothing.
-Moreover, the symbolic function of clothes indicates that the wearer belongs to the leisure class, and can afford to buy new clothes when the fashion changes.
+Moreover, the symbolic function of clothing indicates that the wearer belongs to the leisure class and can afford to buy new clothes as fashion changes.